 The Planning Director is authorized to take final action to approve, approve with conditions, or disapprove minor subdivision and minor land development plans.
 The Planning Director must render a decision and communicate it to the applicant no later than 90 days following receipt of a complete application.
 A minor subdivision plan or minor land development is not required to have Planning Commission approval unless so requested by the applicant, city staff or another review agency.
-A minor subdivision or minor land development may be referred to the Planning Commission for review and approval if requested by either city staff or other review agency.
 If approved by the City Engineer, Minor Subdivisions that do not require Minor Land Development approval may include a note on the plans indicating that required curbs, sidewalks, and street trees will be financially secured and installed at the time of the building permit for the principal structure.
+Lot Combinations